rakki194/yipyap/docs/tooltip-troubleshooting.md

 ```

 **Solution:**
-- Specify exact properties to animate
-- Use transform and opacity
-- Enable hardware acceleration
+For optimal animation performance, it's important to be specific about which properties are being animated.
+Rather than using a catch-all transition, explicitly target transform and opacity properties which are optimized for smooth animations.

 ```css
 .tooltip-content {
   transform: scale(0.98);